TurboGears/tg2docs/docs/building_docs.rst

     python setup.py develop
     cd ..

-.. note::   Under windows, you use the "activate.bat" script to activate
+.. note::   Under Windows, you use the "activate.bat" script to activate
     your virtualenv.
 See BasicInstall_ if you need help with that.

 We need several additional packages to support documentation development: